-20. Housing for Extremely-Low-Income Persons
+20. Housing for Extremely-Low-Income Persons and Persons with Special Needs

-State law requires local governments to consider the needs of extremely-low-income (ELI) persons in formulating housing programs.
+State law requires local governments to consider the needs of extremely-low-income (ELI) persons and persons with special needs (i.e., seniors, persons with disabilities, or large families) in formulating housing programs.
 In San Jacinto, housing is much more affordable than most areas of Southern California, and therefore ELI households have less difficulty finding suitable housing than many other areas.
-However, in order to encourage and facilitate additional housing for persons with extremely-low-incomes the City will pursue meaningful actions, such as:
+However, in order to encourage and facilitate additional housing for persons with extremely-low-incomes or persons with special needs the City will pursue meaningful actions, such as:

-Conduct annual outreach to non-profit developers

-Provide regulatory concessions and/or financial incentives when developers include ELI units in affordable developments

-• Explore expedited permit processing for new housing that includes ELI units, such as SROs and transitional/supportive housing the planning period.
+- Conduct proactive annual outreach to non-profit developers and developers of housing for persons with special needs - Provide regulatory concessions and/or financial incentives when developers include ELI units in affordable developments - Explore Facilitate expedited permit processing for new housing that includes ELI units, such as SROs and transitional/supportive housing - Encourage the production of new rental units in the City, including units sizes to accommodate larger families - Conduct targeted advertising of housing rehabilitation programs to areas with high concentrations of senior residents the planning period.